javashin/DiabloOS/README.md

 On Kde Plasma 5 Recompile Kwin With lowlatency Patches For The Best Performance. \
 Gnome ?

-7. Make your own -RELEASE DistFile Manifest Tarballs And Memstick Or ISO & Booteable System For Any Situation.
+7. Make your own -RELEASE DistFiles Manifest Tarballs And Memstick Or ISO & Booteable System For Any Situation.

 8. Finito Fin Finale EnD.